schollz/glitchlets/README.md

 ### Documentation

-**set tempo in `clock -> tempo` before loading**
+**quickstart:** find some music/beat. set norns global tempo in `clock -> tempo` to the music/beat. open glitchlets and press K1+K2. enjoy.

 - hold K1 to turn off glitches
 - K2 manually glitches
 - K3 or K1+K3 switch glitchlet
 - E1 switchs parameters
 - E2/E3 modulate parameters
+- K1+K2 randomizes everything

-make sure to restart norns the first time you install because it has a new supercollider engine that needs to be compiled.
+*note:* make sure to restart norns the first time you install because it has a new supercollider engine that needs to be compiled.

 ## demo